 Comment by UK (25 June, 2012): ADD new b)

+The process to advance the introduction of multilingualism in the DNS through IDNs has progressed considerably since 2010.
+Approval of the IDN ccTLD Fast Track Process by the ICANN Board at its annual meeting in Seoul, South Korea in October 2009, enabled countries and territories to submit requests to ICANN for IDN ccTLDs representing their respective country or territory names in scripts other than US-ASCII characters.
+IDN’s exist to-day.

 b) Implementation of IDN in the new gTLDs program and the implementation of IDN ccTLDs raise some complex issues – for example, defining policies for scripts that the registries can accept, agreement on the type and number of characters in the strings etc.